FlyingRabidUnicornPig/IQoLDecompiled/README.md

      - Humanify unreadable compiler-garbo (make sure it compiles same as mod!)
   - Comment on shit
   - Improve code style for readability
-3. Keep this repo updated with each mod update for source control.
-Plan for missed files, a full dump and deobf should be done every month or two.
+3. Keep this repo updated with each IQoL update for source control.
+Plan for missed files, a double-check should be done every month or two.